LazaUK/DeepLearningAI-Giskard-RedTeaming/README.md

 - Advanced technique: prompt probing.

 ## Lesson 3: Red Teaming at Scale
-Third lessons is about automation approaches for the Prompt Injection attacks;
+Third lesson is about automation approaches for the Prompt Injection attacks;
 - Manually defined injectio techniques;
 - Using library of prompts;
 - Giskard's LLM scan.

 ## Lesson 4: Red Teaming LLMs with LLMs
+Fourth lesson is about use of LLM to automate Red Teaming process.
+Here you can find how to use custom scripting to automate generation of adverserial inputs and evaluation of the app's ouutputs.
+Then it's shown how the same process can be automated by using Giskard's Python library.

 ## Lesson 5: A Full Red Teaming Assessment